 Your freshman year is full of new and exciting experiences.
-It is important that you are aware of all that Mount Carmel has to offer both in academics and extracurriculars.
-Take advantage of these opportunities in order to set yourself on a strong path to success in high school and college!
+It is important that you are aware of all that Mount Carmel has to offer, and that you take advantage of these opportunities in order to set yourself on a strong path to success in high school and college!

 - Get involved in activities whether it be sports or extracurricular